-I want you to enjoy your new footwear, have it fit comfortably, and for you to be happy!
-Like all other quality leather products, your boots or shoes need to be taken care of.
-Your footwear needs minor attention for comfort, reliability and longevity.
-Please check out the store for the mentioned below.
+The "Off the Peg" line of footwear is developed to balance history, comfort, durability, and long-term use over modern surfaces.
+I want to ensure you enjoy your new footwear, have it fit comfortably, and for you to be happy!
+Like all other quality leather products, your footwear needs occasional attention for comfort, reliability and longevity.

-- Every two months apply a coat of Sno-Seal Beeswax Waterproofer.
-I sell Sno-Seal, and you can also purchase it at various sporting goods stores.
-This product will maintain your footwear and clean up any non-staining dirt and waterproof them.
-Following this instruction will prevent staining dirt from sticking to the leather, keep your feet dry, and keep the leather from getting damaged increasing the longevity and reliability of your footwear.
+• Every two months apply a coat of Sno-Seal Beeswax Waterproofer.
+I sell Sno-Seal and you can also purchase it at various sporting goods stores.
+This product will maintain and waterproof your footwear as well as clean up any non-staining dirt.
+By following this instruction you will prevent staining dirt from sticking to the leather, keep your feet dry, and keep the leather from getting damaged increasing the longevity and reliability of your footwear.
 When using Sno-Seal, be cautious.
 The instructions will tell you to preheat your footwear using a variety of methods.
 NEVER PLACE YOUR FOOTWEAR IN AN OVEN.
-Also be cautious using heat lamps.
-Overheating your shoes will cause the glue that attaches the soles to fail.
+Take care when using heat lamps as well.
+Overheating your shoes will cause the glue that attaches the soles to separate.
 Fiebing’s Aussie Leather Conditioner is also an acceptable product.

 Things to avoid:

-- Never leave your footwear anywhere with heat over 120° Fahrenheit.
-Like in your car during the summer.
-This will cause the glue affixing the sole to fail.
+• Never leave your footwear anywhere with heat over 120 Fahrenheit.
+An example of this being in your car during the summer.
+This will cause the glue affixing the sole to separate.

 Signs of Wear / Time to Repair